MaddTheSane/zoom/depends/babel/README.md

-To compile ifiction-aggregate, ifiction-xtract, babel-list, and simple-marry, first compile babel, then compile the relevant C file in the extras/ directory (These may rely on #include files from the babel directory, so, for example, to compile ifiction-aggregate, "gcc -c -I.. ifiction-aggregate.c"), then link the opbject file to the babel and ifiction libraries (babel.lib and ifiction.lib under Windows, babel.a and ifiction.a most everywhere else.  eg.
+To compile ifiction-aggregate, ifiction-xtract, babel-list, and simple-marry, first compile babel, then compile the relevant C file in the extras/ directory (These may rely on #include files from the babel directory, so, for example, to compile ifiction-aggregate, `gcc -c -I.. ifiction-aggregate.c`), then link the opbject file to the babel and ifiction libraries (babel.lib and ifiction.lib under Windows, babel.a and ifiction.a most everywhere else.  eg.
-"gcc -o ifiction-aggregate ifiction-aggregate.o ../babel.a ../ifiction.a")
+`gcc -o ifiction-aggregate ifiction-aggregate.o ../babel.a ../ifiction.a`)

 Babel is intended to accept contributions in the form of treaty modules as defined by the treaty of babel section 2.3.2.